shurrey/Blackboard-docsSite/learn/b2/getting-started/intro.md

 ---
 layout: post
 title: "Introduction to Building Blocks"
-purple-text-title: "Introduction to Building Blocks"
 categories: Learn b2
 id: learn-b2-gs-intro
 author: Scott Hurrey
 ---

+# Introduction to Building Blocks

 Blackboard Building Blocks, a key component of Blackboard Learn's open architecture, allow you to enhance the online education experience for your students and faculty.
 You may assemble a solution of homegrown, commercial and